se-for-sci/se-for-sci.github.io/content/week04_package/precommit.md

-There are other configuration options, such as the `src` list which tells it where to look for top level packages (mostly for "I" codes, which also have a lot of custom configuration options) {% rr RF003 %}, `typing-modules`, which helps apply typing-specific rules to a re-exported typing module (a common practice for unifying typing and `typing_extensions` based on Python version).
+There are other configuration options, such as the `src` list which tells it where to look for top level packages (mostly for "I" codes, which also have a lot of custom configuration options), `typing-modules`, which helps apply typing-specific rules to a re-exported typing module (a common practice for unifying typing and `typing_extensions` based on Python version).
 There's also a file `exclude` set, which you can override if you are running this entirely from pre-commit (default excludes include "build", so if you have a `build` module or file named `build.py`, it would get skipped by default without this).

 Here are some good error codes to enable on most (but not all!) projects: